scott-linder/irsh/README.md

 Commands must be in `bin/` and must be executable.

 Commands can read from standard input and write to standard output and error as you would expect.
-It is important to set a non-zero exit status if a fatal error occurs, because otherwise the standard error is not displayed.
+Return values can be inspected by the user, so if appropriate set a non-zero exit status.

 Commands receive arguments through argv as expected.
 If the command is written in fish there is a utility library, `lib/opts.fish` which defines a function